ralph-groupscholar/groupscholar-review-capacity-hub/README.md

 - List reviewer capacity and active assignment counts.
 - Generate a summary of active reviewers, load averages, and upcoming due dates.
 - Log new review assignments with application metadata.
+- Alert on reviewer utilization thresholds and upcoming due dates.
 - PostgreSQL schema, views, and seed data included.

 ## Tech Stack